johnweisuperior737-creator/Worldwide-Auction-System/README.md

-# Online Auction System
+# Worldwide Auction System

-This project focuses on the design and implementation of a comprehensive database schema for managing users, items, bids, auctions, and transactions in an online auction environment. 🎉
+This project focuses on the design and implementation of a comprehensive database schema for managing users, items, bids, auctions, and transactions in an worldwide auction environment. 🎉

 ## Project Overview

-The Online Auction System is designed to facilitate seamless interactions between buyers, sellers, and admins through a well-structured database schema.
+The Worldwide Auction System is designed to facilitate seamless interactions between buyers, sellers, and admins through a well-structured database schema.
 Key features include:

 - **User Management**: Centralized user profile management with details such as unique User_ID, Username, Password, Email, Address, preferred payment methods, and transaction history.
 - **Item Management**: Detailed tracking of auction items with attributes like Item_ID, Seller_ID, Item_Name, Description, Starting_Price, Auction_End_Time, item condition, category, and images.